 This is a slightly edited version of my original piece for the Discussion Lab Criticality Questionnaire.

 Buzzwords like “immaterial labor” and “virtual economy” make it seem that dot com companies like Google and Facebook simply took advantage of the potentials of the World Wide Web to succeed.
-Innovative entrepreneurs just put up online services and the consumers of today’s global village simply took notice and patronized their sites.
+Innovative entrepreneurs just put up online services and the consumers of today’s “global village” simply took notice and patronized their sites.
 In fact their success depended mainly on their ownership of material infrastructures like research labs, physical servers, computer networks, and business process outsourcing sites and offices that any ordinary internet user cannot possibly possess.
-Far from simply existing in a bubble, its hegemonic presence in the advanced industrial nations and the urban centers of the backward countries has a material foundation.
+The same criticism can be thrown against the labeling of the Internet and other digital forms of communication as a new church or religion.
+Far from simply existing in a bubble its hegemonic presence has a material foundation.

 Today up to 60 percent of the world’s wealth and economic production is in the hands of the eight most powerful monopoly capitalist countries led by the United States.
 On the other hand, the rest of the world has been divided among these world powers as colonies and semi-colonies that serve as their source of cheap labor, natural resources, and semi-manufactures as well as a dumping ground of surplus manufactured goods and surplus foreign capital through direct investments, loans, and aid.
 This unjust global system has bred chronic crisis, extreme inequality, in the dependent countries like the Philippines wherein 76 percent of the GDP growth is in the hands of the 40 richest families while 65 million Filipinos live on less than $2 a day.

-The Internet and other digital forms of communication are primarily the stronghold of an urban-based petty bourgeois population which according to Amado Guerrero composes over 8 to 10 percent of the entire population and is characterized by relative economic self-sufficiency arising from particular skills, special training, or the ownership of small means of production.
+The Internet and other digital forms of communication are primarily the stronghold of an urban-based petty bourgeois population which according to Amado Guerrero is characterized by relative economic self-sufficiency arising from particular skills, special training, or the ownership of small means of production.
 This is by virtue of the petty bourgeois’ possession of some cash savings that enable them access to the flood of surplus gadgets and devices marketed primarily in the cities and the main urban centers.
-The petty bourgeois include the intelligentsia such as students, teachers, low-income professionals, and office clerks; small businessmen; and relatively well-paid skilled workers.
+This class include the intelligentsia such as students, teachers, low-income professionals, and office clerks; small businessmen; and relatively well-paid skilled workers.

-But despite its potentials, social media is also fraught with limits that prevents freedom of expression advocates and social activists from relying solely or primarily on it for their work.
+But despite its potentials, social media is also fraught with limits that prevent freedom of expression advocates and activists from relying solely or primarily on it for their work.
 Websites that are critical of ruling regimes are regularly blocked.
 Online freedom of speech is suppressed.
+Cybercrime law legislations have been pushed by governments for this purpose.
 Social media accounts are effective tools for electronic surveillance with its wealth of raw data about vocal critics of government policies and programs.
-Mobile phones can pinpoint the locations of activists.
+Mobile phones can pin-point the locations of activists.
 The list of friends and photos uploaded on Facebook provide precise information on their networks.
 Tweets and status updates can provide the latest information on their whereabouts.
+The May 2013 expose by Edward Snowden is only the tip of the iceberg of the US National Security Agency’s massive spying on the world’s wired population.

-The Internet and digital communication is pregnant with subversive potentials.
+Yet the Internet and digital communication is pregnant with subversive potentials.
 We must not allow this medium to become the new opiate of the wired middle classes.
-As the examples of “Textpower” in Edsa Dos that overthrew the corrupt Estrada regime or the use of Twitter in the 2011 Arab Spring movements that overthrew powerful dictators in the Middle East, the combination of online and offline activities, of virtual and real-world interventions, can be a potent weapon for change.
+As the examples of “Textpower” in the 2001 Edsa Dos popular uprising that overthrew the corrupt Estrada regime or the use of Twitter in the 2011 Arab Spring movements that overthrew powerful dictators in the Middle East, the combination of online and offline activities, of virtual and real-world interventions, can be a potent weapon for change.
 The use of social media can complement but not replace the hard work of organizing people face to face to fight for their rights and demand justice from those in power.
 In the end, it is people not Facebook that make revolutions.
-In the words of Chairman Mao, “it is people, not things that are decisive.”
+In the words of Chairman Mao, “It is people, not things that are decisive.”

 Amado Guerrero, Philippine Society and Revolution, Luzon, Philippines: Central Publishing House, 1996.